 Something new that I'm offering is hybrid lifestyle sessions - it is the best of both worlds because I am able to capture more traditional, posed newborn images as well as the more relaxed, lifestyle moments in the comfort of your home.
 Lifestyle sessions capture the pure essence of the first days with your new baby.
 We all feel more comfortable in our own home and environment, leaving all the focus of the love and awe for your newborn.
 I bring along a select few props that are needed to create a studio look in your home.
 The end result is a large variety of images in your gallery to choose from.

 Alina Renert Photography is a Chicago lifestyle photographer, and is a member of The Bump Society by Beauty & Lifestyle Mommy, a hand picked community of elite businesses nationwide.
-She is also a VIP Member of the National Association of Professional Women.

 Are you looking for a Chicago lifestyle photographer?
 I would love to work with you!
 I offer a fun and unique experience in the Northwest Suburbs of Chicago in Wheeling, IL.
 I also service surrounding areas, including, Buffalo Grove, Deerfield, Northbrook, Vernon Hills, Mount Prospect, Mundelein, Lincolnshire, Libertyville, Glenview, Des Plaines, and other surrounding Chicago suburbs.
 To book your session, use this form.